Egypt's constitution makers may struggle to meet deadline

-CAIRO, Nov 7 (Reuters) - Disputes over controversial articles have raised doubts whether members of the assembly drafting Egypt’s new constitution will have the document ready by a Dec.
-12 deadline, after which it is to be put to a referendum, officials say.
+CAIRO (Reuters) - Disputes over controversial articles have raised doubts whether members of the assembly drafting Egypt’s new constitution will have the document ready by a December 12 deadline, after which it is to be put to a referendum, officials say.

 The constitution is a cornerstone in Egypt’s democratic transition after the uprising that ousted Hosni Mubarak last year.
 Without it, the country cannot hold elections to replace a parliament that a court declared void in June.